str1xxxx/alt-V-Easy-Launch/README.md

 # alt:V Easy Launcher

-alt:V Easy Launcher is a simple and convenient application for managing your alt:V server.
-This launcher allows you to easily switch between debug mode, change  branches, and launch the alt:V Client with a single click.
+alt:V Easy Launcher is a simple and easy-to-use application to launch alt:V. With it you can easily switch between debug modes, change branches and start the alt:V client with a single click.

 ![alt:V Easy Launcher](preview.png)  <!-- Add a screenshot of your application -->